 Researching a Soldier who served in the 1st Life Guards during the First World War

 I have written a number of generic research guides covering how to find medal records, newspaper reports, gallantry awards etc. To find out more about the Regiment, I’d recommend downloading its war diary which I’ve discussed below and viewing a copy of the Life Guards: War Diary of the 1st Life Guards, First Year 1914-1915.
 This book contains approximately 150-200 names including all the Regiment’s casualties for the period.

 Officers: Due to the aristocratic nature of the 1st Life Guards, it was the most exclusive regiment for officers in the pre-war army, its officers are usually easy to research.
 The first step is to see if their service record has survived at the National Archives.
-I offer a copying service for these records.
 If there is no record in the National Archives catalogue then you can apply to the Household Cavalry Museum to see what their archive hold.
 The amount of information the Household Cavalry Museum hold will vary depending on the officer and they take a month or so to get back to you.
 Even if a service record is available at the National Archives it will still be beneficial to apply to the Household Cavalry Museum.
 If you are after a photograph, The Sphere, Tatler, and Illustrated London News are good newspapers to search.

 A photograph of Lieutenant Sir Richard Levinge who was killed in action on 24 October 1914 while serving with the 1st Life Guards.
 It was published in The Tatler.
 There is no service record for Sir Richard at the National Archives but you’d be able to find out a lot about his service from the Regiment’s war diary, newspaper reports, regimental history, London Gazette etc.